humanitycodes/www/coursework/lessons/slides/rails-authentication-intro.md

 - `app/assets/javascripts/sessions.coffee`
 - `app/assets/stylesheets/sessions.scss`

-There's still a bit of work we'll want to do with the files that creates, but now we at least have a skeleton.
+There's still a bit of work we'll want to do with those files, but now we at least have a skeleton.

 ### Modifying the sessions controller